MisterAnt92/0xBenchmarkResurrect/README.md

 # 0xBenchmarkResurrect
 This repo was cloned from 0xbench project.
-I resurrect this project updating with new Andorid Studio and with Kotlin integration.
+I resurrect this project updating with new AS and with Kotlin integration.
 Thi project died after oct 27, 2011.

 ## Project info